saucelabs/sauce-docs/docs/api-testing/use-cases/dynamic-header.md

    <img src={useBaseUrl('img/api-testing/use-cases/varFormat.png')} alt="mode is dynamic" />

-3. The header is still static at this point.
+3. The header is still static.
 You need to turn it into a dynamic one that changes to suit the data type of the API you are testing.
 Above the I/O operation, add the **Set (Variable)** component that will return the appropriate value.

    ```js
    if (format == 'xml')